vinc/moros/doc/lisp-doc.md

 ### floor

+Returns the largest integer less than or equal to the number.

     (floor -2.8) # => -3
     (floor -2.2) # => -3
     (floor 2.2)  # => 2
     (floor 2.8)  # => 2

 ### round

+Returns the nearest integer to the number.

     (round -2.8) # => -3
     (round -2.2) # => -2